Crypho/cordova-plugin-secure-storage/README.md

 * A random 256-bit AES key is generated.
 * The AES key encrypts the value.
 * The AES key is encrypted with a device-generated RSA (RSA/ECB/PKCS1Padding) from the Android KeyStore.
-* The combination of the encrypted AES key and value are stored in ``localStorage``.
+* The combination of the encrypted AES key and value are stored in ``SharedPreferences``.

 The inverse process is followed on ``get``.